 The outdoor pools are among the most popular spots on any cruise ship.
-Adults and children flock to the cool waters of the pools on hot sea days, packing the refreshing oases until there's hardly even space for splashing.
+Adults and children alike flock to the cool waters of these watery oases on hot sea days, sometimes packing the pools until there's hardly even space for splashing.
 But, as is the case with most land-based pools, you swim at your own risk.

 Thankfully, there are steps all cruisers can take to keep themselves -- and their families -- safe at a cruise ship pool.
-Talking to your kids before you cruise about pool safety and close adult supervision at the pool are just two ways to keep kids safe.
+Here are some essential tips to help ensure cruise pool safety ahead of your next family sailing.